mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 are fought.
 A single solider enveloped in battle dress can stride onto a battlefield and dominate hundreds of soldiers armed with lower technology weapons.
-Conventional vehicles are brought back to the field of battle in greater than ever numbers, mainly to protect non- battle dressed soldiers, and heavy weapons become more common to compensate for this.
+Conventional vehicles are brought back to the field of battle in greater than ever numbers, mainly to protect non-battle dressed soldiers, and heavy weapons become more common to compensate for this.

 Military structures become far more heavily defended to deal